This page explains how to share an OAuth client with another app within your organization.

-OAuth client sharing is also used to share a default OAuth client with agents you want to be able to enable Cloud Identity-Aware Proxy (Cloud IAP) but not have access to the Credentials page.
+OAuth client sharing is also used to share a default OAuth client with agents you want to be able to enable Identity-Aware Proxy (IAP) but not have access to the Credentials page.

 Note that mobile apps can't authenticate with OAuth clients from a different project.

 Follow one of the guides below to enable IAP for an app and create an OAuth client.